kolaente/Docker-Video-Decoding/README.md

 This image provides an easy way to convert a video file in multiple different output formats.
 Just specify a folder which holds the video files, it will automatically watch it and convert everything you specify.

+It will create a new folder for each video which will hold all outputted formats.
+Once finished, it creates a file `[videoname].done` in said folder to indicate it is done.
+It will also move (and rename) the original file to this folder.

 # Running, the easy way

+The following command will convert all `mp4` and `webm` videos to `webm` files.

 ```bash
 docker run -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/video/files:/var/videos --name videodecoding --env VIDEO_FOLDER=/path/to/video/files --env VIDEO_FORMATS='.mp4':'.webm' kolaente/video-decode